 A six-track mini-LP of hits, Last Chance To Dance, was issued by Key in 1982 and sold well enough to see it chart several times, with gold certification.

-Solo projects by the various members in the early 1980s (Dave McArtney's Pink Flamingos, Harry Lyon's Coup D'Etat and Graham Brazier's Legionaires) were all successful but by the end of 1985 all found themselves in The Legionaires and the inevitable happened – Hello Sailor reformed.
+Solo projects by the various members in the early 1980s (Dave McArtney's Pink Flamingos, Harry Lyon's Coup D'Etat and Graham Brazier's Legionnaires) were all successful but by the end of 1985 all found themselves in The Legionnaires and the inevitable happened – Hello Sailor reformed.